alexeylysenko/CryptFileDevice/README.md

 1) CryptFileDeviceExample - test general operations with file and compare results with QFile object.

-2) WebViewWithCryptFileDevice - show how to display the user encrypt content (image).
+2) WebViewWithCryptFileDevice - show how to display the user encrypt content (image) - hasn't yet ported for WebEngine (comes later).

 ## Contact